Consumer Medicine Information

 you have moderate to severe liver disease.

-you have had a stroke caused by bleeding in the brain.
+you have had a stroke caused by bleeding in the brain or a history of bleeding in the brain.

 You are taking any of the following medicines: